Tom, Dick and Harriet: Other versions

 Like other Thames sitcoms of the 1980s, the format of Tom, Dick and Harriet was sold to the US, through the US TV producer and executive Don L. Taffner, who distributed Thames material to US TV in both format and syndication.
 It was sold to CBS in the same year that the original series finished in the UK, and the US version was named Foot at the Door.
 D.L.
 Taffner's production company managed to make 6 episodes of it after which it was cancelled.
 In the US version, the widower was named Jonah Foot, and he was played by Harold Gould.
 Foot had lived in New Hampshire, and following his wife's death he moved to New York City, living in the Manhattan apartment of his son Jim, played by Kenneth Gilman, and his wife Harriet, played by Diana Canova, best known for her roles in Soap (TV series) and later in Throb.

 However, in 1993, 10 years after the second and last series of Tom, Dick and Harriet aired on ITV, its format was sold to the Netherlands.
 The Dutch version was called Het Zonnetje in Huis.
 The Dutch version ran for 9 series over 10 years, from 1993 to 2003.
 It originally began on the Netherlands Public Broadcasting, and it was made by one of its main constituent members VARA.
 VARA made the first 2 series in 1993 and 1994, after which It moved to the commercial station RTL 4, who made it until the end.
 In the Dutch version, the widower was named Piet Bovenkerk, played by John Kraaijkamp, Sr., who moved to the Amsterdam apartment of his son Erik, played by Kraaijkamp, Sr.'s son Johnny Kraaijkamp, Jr., and his wife Catharina, played by Martine Bijl.

 Stunt Incident

-During location filming with Ogilvy for one of the episodes, a stunt involving a car and a lake went very badly wrong, ending up with Jeffries only just managing to get out of the car's front window before the vehicle sank in 45 feet of water.
+During location filming with Ogilvy for what turned out to be the show's final episode, a stunt involving a car and a lake went very badly wrong, ending up with Jeffries only just managing to get out of the car's front window before the vehicle sank in 45 feet of water.